Malee3316/Malee3316/README.md

-- 👋 Hi, I’m Malena Murcia, I am 18 years old.
-Last year I finished high school and now I am studying the third semester of Certified Tech Developer career by Mercado Libre and Globant.
+- 👋 Hi, I’m Malena Murcia, I am 20 years old.
+I am studying the last semester of Certified Tech Developer career by Mercado Libre and Globant.
+Also i'm in my second year of engineering in IT.
 - 👀 I’m interested in web development and Javascript.
 - 🌱 I’m currently learning JavaScript, MySQL, JAVA and I really like to practice web development.
-- 💞️ I’m looking to collaborate on a bootcamp, a skill factory or a trainee project.
+- 💞️ I’m looking to collaborate on a bootcamp or a trainee project.
 - 📫 How to reach me malenamurcia1235@gmail.com

 <!---